michaelburtonray/vae-docs/integrating.md

+---
+layout: docs
+title: # Integrating Vae Content Into Your Website {#integrating}
+---

 # Integrating Vae Content Into Your Website {#integrating}

 Now that you have learned how to publish your website [via FTP or